-- Assistance in designing and overseeing clinical trials. - Technical assistance in creating or improving medical devices. - Advice on potential avenues for future scientific research.
+- 2 Assistance in designing and overseeing clinical trials. - 2 Technical assistance in creating or improving medical devices. - 2 Advice on potential avenues for future scientific research.

-WSU SOM GME recognizes the obligation to make the special knowledge and intellectual competence of its faculty and residents/fellows available to government, business, labor, and civic organizations, as well as the potential value to the resident/fellow, the University, and WSU SOM.
+WSU SOM GME recognizes the obligation to make the special knowledge and intellectualGME Trainee Manual and Benefits Guide2025-2026 competence of its faculty and residents/fellows available to government, business, labor, and civic organizations, as well as the potential value to the resident/fellow, the University, and WSU SOM.
 However, consulting arrangements that simply pay WSU SOM faculty and residents/fellows a guaranteed amount without any associated duties shall be considered gifts and are consequently prohibited.